 Basil Mwawasi is currently Secretary of the Board and is a member of the Finance Committee.
 Basil consults with not-for-profit organizations on governance, organizational effectiveness, and strategic planning after retiring from a long public sector career in Ontario culminating as a Senior Advisor in the Treasury Board Secretariat.
 He has served on several non-for-profit boards, some of which include The Black Theatre Workshop in Montreal, The African Canadian Social Development Council, The Kenyan Community in Ontario, The Canada-Kenya Chamber of Commerce, Blue Hills Child and Family Centre and Tropicana Community Services.
 He has an MBA from Concordia University and Certificates from the Ontario Hospital Association on Essentials of Governance for Public Sector Boards, the Institute of Corporate Directors and University of Toronto’s Rotman School of Management, Executive Programs on NFP Governance Essentials and the Chang School of Continuing Education, Ryerson University on Governance Training.

 Gleb Matushansky joined York Hills Board of Directors in 2015 and is currently a member of the Governance Committee.
 Previously he served as the Secretary to the Board and Vice-Chair of the Governance Committee.
-Gleb is a litigation partner at Clark Farb Fiksel LLP practising in the areas of civil and commercial litigation and regularly advises clients in the construction and real estate industries.
+Gleb is a litigation lawyer at KFG Law with a broad civil and commercial litigation practice, and regularly advises clients in the construction and real estate industries.
 Gleb graduated from Osgoode Hall Law School in 2016 and also holds a Bachelor of Commerce degree.

 Peter Milovanovic joined York Hills Board in October 2019.
 He sits on the Governance Committee of the Board.
 Peter is a retired educator who brings experience as a high school principal and has worked in schools with Day Treatment and other alternative programs.
 For many years, he was the secondary school principal’s representative on the YRDSB’s Special Education Advisory Committee (SEAC).
 Peter holds an M.Ed from OISE/University of Toronto.
 Peter is a member of United Way Greater Toronto’s Community Impact Committee.
 He previously served on the Board of United Way York Region and chaired the Community Investment Committee.
 Peter is also the President of Pickleball Ontario and Markham Pickleball Club.
 Peter lives in Markham with his wife Susan and has one daughter living overseas.